phyphox/phyphox-arduino/README.md

 - Arduino Nano 33 Ble
 - Arduino Nano Sense
-- Arduino Nano IoT
 - ESP32
+- TODO: Arduino Nano IoT

 2.)
 The drivers for the Arduino Nano 33 Ble/IoT should be installed automatically.
 After that navigate to Tools -> Boards -> Board Manager and search 'Arduino nano 33 ble'.
 A package with the word 'mbed os' should appear.
 It shoudl look like this.
 Install it.